-The current LOB representation is a time-series of multiple levels of orders in LOBs, which is commonly-used as inputs to most machine learning models for LOB predictions and financial benchmark datasets.
-Each input data point is in the format of $\vec x \in \mathbb{R}^{T\times 4L}$.
-Temporally, a history of $T$ LOB snapshots is stacked to reflect the evolution of the market based on events such as order placement, cancellation, execution etc. Spatially, a LOB snapshot in this level-based representation is a vector $x_{t} = \left\{p_{a}^{i}(t), v_{a}^{i}(t), p_{b}^{i}(t), v_{b}^{i}(t)\right\}_{i=1}^{L}$ containing $L$ price levels in each side of the LOB. $p_{a}^{i}(t)$, $p_{b}^{i}(t)$ are the ask and bid prices for price level $i$ and $v_{a}^{i}(t)$, $v_{b}^{i}(t)$ are the ask and bid volumes respectively.
-Reflected in the data format, $4L$ is the length of the vector representing each snapshot of LOB at a certain time point.
+The representation for limit order books which is commonly used as inputs to most machine learning models for LOB predictions and financial benchmark datasets contains each snapshot as a compressed representation.
+Each data sample is in the format of $ \vec x \in \mathbb{R}^{T\times 4L}$, where $T$ is the duration of historical LOB snapshots and $L$ indicates the number of (non-zero) price levels included in the representation on both ask and bid sides.
+The compressed expression can be written as

+where $p_{a}^{i}(t)$, $p_{b}^{i}(t)$ are the ask and bid prices for price level $i$ and $v_{a}^{i}(t)$, $v_{b}^{i}(t)$ are the ask and bid volumes respectively.
+Reflected in the data format, $4L$ is the length of the vector representing each snapshot of the LOB at a certain time point.\\

-From the data perspective, this representation has some particular characteristics.
+The compressed representation has some particular characteristics from a data representation perspective.
 The most intuitive one is that the price and volume for each LOB level are tied together - any disentanglement or distortion to this would result in invalid representations.
-In addition, the spatial structure across different levels is not homogeneous since there is no assumption for adjacent price levels to have fixed intervals.
-We also realise the instability and non-smoothness of the representation due to occasional shifts in price levels - the previous best bid/ask data can suddenly shift to second best bid/ask channel if a new order is placed with a better price.
+In addition, information on each price level is ranked in an ascending (ask side) or descending (bid side) order in the compressed expression.
+Due to this ranking mechanism, the spatial structure across different levels is not homogeneous since there is no assumption for adjacent price levels to have fixed intervals, only a monotonic order is guaranteed.
+This also implies that representations can be altered dramatically due to occasional shifts in price levels - the previous best bid/ask data can suddenly shift to second best bid/ask channel if a new order is placed with a better price. \\